Jiaqi-Hu111/jihu0947_9103_GroupA_Majorproject_individual/README.md

 4. **Changes made to the group code**

 To change the falling mandalas into a time-based animation, I implement the following modifications to the group work:
-- Modify drawCircle(), drawAura() and drawDotMandala() to accept animated parameters (currentR, alphaPulse).Change ring.r to currentR.
+- Modify drawCircle(), drawAura(), and drawDotMandala() to accept animated parameters (currentR, alphaPulse).Change ring.r to currentR.
 - Add a low-alpha background to have a visible trail.
-- Translate the coordinate system to the center of the ring.Replace ring.x and ring.y with 0.
+- Translate the coordinate system to the center of the ring.
+Replace ring.x and ring.y with 0, and ring.r with currentR.

+The techniques used in this sketch come from the class and the p5.js website.